Doctave/doctave/docs/features/mermaid-js.md

-If you are not familiar with Mermaid JS, we suggest taking a look at their [tutorials](https://mermaid-js.github.io/mermaid/diagrams-and-syntax-and-examples/n00b-syntaxReference.html) and playing around with their [live editor](https://mermaid-js.github.io/mermaid-live-editor)
+If you are not familiar with Mermaid JS, we suggest taking a look at their [tutorials](https://mermaid-js.github.io/mermaid/diagrams-and-syntax-and-examples/n00b-syntaxReference.html) and playing around with their [live editor](https://mermaid-js.github.io/mermaid-live-editor).

 ## Further examples

+Below are a few examples to get you started if you want to play around with the Mermaid syntax.

 ### Pie chart
 ~~~